EXHIBITION OF BOOKS AND PEOPLE

 • A LONG HUMANISTIC TRADITION

-From Henri Haguenot to the collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the richness of Montpellier’s medical library is also a reflection of the great humanists who built it up beginning in the second half of the 18th century.
+From Henri Haguenot to collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the richness of Montpellier’s medical library is also a testament to the great humanists who built it beginning in the second half of the 18th century.
 Whether through personal donations, bequests, purchases, or revolutionary confiscations, this encyclopedic collection

-reflects a strong commitment to making available to doctors, students, and the general public alike “the finest works written on every subject” (Prunelle).
+reflects a strong commitment to making “the best works written on each subject” (Prunelle) available to physicians, students, and the general public alike.

-• AN EXHIBITION FOCUSING ON THE ESTABLISHMENT OF THE BUHM COLLECTION
+• AN EXHIBITION FOCUSING ON THE FORMATION OF THE BUHM COLLECTION

-By visiting this exhibition, visitors were able to explore the history of the library, from its humble beginnings—marked by the 1767 bequest of the personal library of Henri Haguenot, a physician and professor of medicine—to its significant expansion across numerous fields of knowledge following the French Revolution, spearheaded by Gabriel Prunelle.
+By visiting this exhibition, visitors were able to learn about the history of the library, from its earliest beginnings—the 1767 bequest of the personal library of Henri Haguenot, a physician and professor of medicine—to its considerable expansion into many fields of knowledge following the French Revolution, at the instigation of Gabriel Prunelle.

 • TWO SCIENTIFIC CONFERENCES